vmware/vic/doc/user_doc/vic_installation/ts_thumbprint_error.md

 1. Copy the thumbprint of the untrusted certificate from the `vic-machine create` error message.
 2. Run `vic-machine create` again, specifying the certificate thumbprint in the `--thumbprint` option.

-If you are using trusted certificates, check you that you have the correct client certificate.
+If you are using trusted certificates, check that you have the correct client certificate.